johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * It would be best to open this script in read only mode if your text editor offers this option.
 * You don't want to change the contents of this file.
 * You did back up that file - right?
-* Copy the address generated by **seed a** at the 0 index postion onto the clipboard.
+* Copy the address generated by **seed a** at the 0 index position onto the clipboard.
 * That's the first generated address.
 * Copy that first generated address onto your clipboard.
-* Now close file `a-create-address.js` **without** saving any changes if you accidently changed the contents of the file.
+* Now close file `a-create-address.js` **without** saving any changes if you accidentally changed the contents of the file.
 * Now paste the address you copied onto the clipboard between the quote marks in the open script `40-check-balance.js` where it says:
 * `'Paste-Your-Address-Between-These-Quotes'`
 * Now save the script.